DonaldKellett/Boolfuck/README.md

 var output = boolfuck(code[, input = ""]);
 ```

 The interpreter is a function `boolfuck()` which receives up to 2 arguments.
-The first (required) argument is the Boolfuck program to be interpreted as a string and the second (optional) argument is the **end-user** input which is also passed in as a string.
+The first (required) argument is the Boolfuck program to be interpreted as a string and the second (optional) argument is the **end-user** input (as defined by the [official website](http://samuelhughes.com/boof/index.html)) which is also passed in as a string.
 The **character** output is returned as a string.

 ### PHP